 William Fox-Pitt is one of Britain’s top event riders.
-He has won an unprecedented 14 CCI four-stars, more than 50 CCI three-day events and more than 20 CIC one-day events.
-William has been a British team regular for many years, representing Team GBR at several Olympic, World and European games.
+He has won an unprecedented 14 five-stars and more than 50 three-day events.
+William has been a British team regular for many years, representing Team GBR at several Olympic, World and European Championships.

 Notable results during his career include:

-A member of the British team at the past four Olympics where he has won two team silver medals.
+A member of the British team at five Olympics, where he has won two team silvers and a team bronze.

-Eight time senior European squad member, winning four team golds, one team bronze, one individual silver and one individual silver medal.
+Nine-time senior European team member, winning six team golds, one team silver, one team bronze, two individual silvers and one individual bronze.

-The only rider to have won five of the six CCI4* three day events worldwide.
+The only rider to have won five of the seven CCI5* three-day events worldwide.

-William Fox-Pitt is married to Channel 4 Racing presenter Alice Plunkett.
+William is based in Dorset.
+He is married to racing presenter Alice Plunkett.
 They have four children.